JetBrains/kotlin-web-site/docs/topics/kapt.md

 ## Keeping Java compiler's annotation processors

 By default, kapt launches all annotation processors and disables javac's annotation processors.
-If some annotation processors should be launched by javac (for example, [Lombok](https://projectlombok.org/)), you can specify it manually.
+You may need some javac's annotation processors working (for example, [Lombok](https://projectlombok.org/)).

 In the Gradle `build.gradle` file, use the option `keepJavacAnnotationProcessors`:

 ```groovy